 Mnemonic: The Doctors Are Not Hunters.

+The medial malleolus is a short but strong process which projects downwards from the medial surface of the lower end of the tibia.
+It forms a subcutaneous prominence on the medial side of the ankle.
 The lower end presents 5 surfaces (anterior, posterior, medial, lateral, and inferior) and a downward projection from the medial part, the medial malleolus.

 - Anterior surface has an upper smooth and featureless part and lower rough and grooved part.